Interstate 4: I-4 Ultimate Project

-A $2.3-billion (in year-of-expenditure dollars) project—dubbed I-4 Ultimate—is reconstructing a 21 mi stretch of I-4 through Orlando from SR 435 (exit 75) east to SR 434 (exit 94).
+A $2.3-billion (in year-of-expenditure dollars) project—dubbed I-4 Ultimate—reconstructed a 21 mi stretch of I-4 through Orlando from SR 435 (exit 75) east to SR 434 (exit 94).
 The most noticeable change is the addition of four variable-toll express lanes along this section, called I-4 Express.
 The toll rates maintain an average speed of 60 mph.
 Additionally, the general-use lanes were rebuilt, 15 major interchanges were reconfigured, 53 new bridges were added, and 75 bridges were replaced.
 A pedestrian bridge was built over the highway near Maitland Boulevard, with a second pedestrian bridge being built over SR 435 at the intersection with both Major Boulevard and Tom Williams Way.
 A pedestrian tunnel was constructed under SR 436.
 The project also reduced the curve radius and improved line-of-sight along the notorious Fairbanks Curve south of Fairbanks Avenue, which is the most accident-prone section of I-4.

 FDOT proposed adding barrier-separated high-occupancy vehicle (HOV) lanes to I-4 through Greater Orlando in the 1990s, possibly funded by tolls, but proposals for express lanes (including reversible toll lanes and high-occupancy toll [HOT] lanes) were blocked by politics for the next 15 years.
 In 2012, a legislative ban on tolls along I-4, which had been in place for seven years, ended, and FDOT began soliciting private enterprises to build and help finance the project in a public–private partnership.
 In February 2013, the state legislature and governor gave approval for FDOT to proceed with the public–private partnership on this section of I-4 in February 2013, and, the following year, FDOT selected I-4 Mobility Partners to design, construct, finance, maintain, and operate the project for 40 years.
 FDOT and I-4 Mobility Partners reached commercial and financial close, and a public–private partnership concession agreement was executed in September 2014.
 The final design phase began in October 2014.
 On February 1, 2015, FDOT turned the project over to I-4 Mobility Partners, and, on February 18, transportation officials and the governor held a groundbreaking ceremony for the project in Maitland.
 After seven years of construction, the express lanes opened to traffic the morning of February 26, 2022, and began tolling on March 3, 2022.

+Connection with Wekiva Parkway (SR 429)

+After spending $255 million, FDOT completed the Wekiva Parkway by building 2.63 miles of expressway between Orange Boulevard and the I-4/SR 417 junction in Sanford.
+The project was completed on January 26, 2024, completing the beltway around Central Florida.
+The project also involves building future I-4 Beyond the Ultimate lanes from SR 417 to SR 46.